Heating, cooling and beyond

 Contact us for more information

-Also, the DOE has changed the testing procedures for determining AC efficiency, therefore labeling the new efficiency SEER2.
-The new testing procedure involves increasing the static pressure by up to five times what it was previously to better reflect field conditions.
-The new minimum then will be 14 SEER or 13.4 SEER2.
-Eventually the SEER measurement, we suspect, will be dropped.
+The new SEER2 testing procedure involves increasing the static pressure by up to five times what it was previously to better reflect field conditions.
+All new or re-badged air conditioners need to be rated und the SEER2 testing.
+Eventually the SEER measurement will be dropped.

 Hetter Heating & Cooling installs both Trane & Tempstar products.
 Click on either logo below for that manufacturer's AC product offerings: